awesome-panel/awesome-panel/README.md

 ## The Power of Panel

-The only way to truly understand how powerfull Panel is to play around with it.
+The only way to truly understand how pwerful Panel is to play around with it.
 But if you need to be convinced first, then here is the **30 minute introduction** to Panel!

 Afterwards you can go to the [Panel Getting Started Guide](http://panel.pyviz.org/getting_started/index.html) or visit the [Panel Gallery](http://panel.pyviz.org/gallery/index.html).